HibaKob/MicroBundlePillarTrack/README.md

 The ``run_pillar_tracking`` expects a number of user-defined parameters: `1)` the tissue depth as estimated experimentally (``tissue_depth``), `2)` a unit vector specifying the orientation of the pillars (``pillar_orientation_vector``: this input is optional; if kept as `None`, the unit vector is autmatically computed along the line connecting the two pillar centroids), `3)` the value of the pillar stiffness ($N/m$) (``pillar_stiffnes``) as measured experimentally, or `3a)` the pillar profile (``pillar_profile``) as either ``rectangular`` or ``circular``, `3b)` pdms Young's modulus (``pdms_E``) in $MPa$, `3c)` the pillar width (``pillar_width``) in $\mu m$, ``3d)`` the pillar thickness (``pillar_thickness``) in $\mu m$, ``3e)`` pillar diameter (``pillar_diameter``) in $\mu m$, ``3f)`` pillar length (``pillar_length``) in $\mu m$, and ``3g)``force application location  (``force_location``) in $\mu m$, two movie parameters ``4)`` the length scale (``ls``) in units of $\mu m/pixel$ and ``5)`` the frames per second (``fps``), and finally `6)` a boolean (``split``) specifying if the tracking is to be carried out per beat (if ``True``) or per the entire movie (if ``False``).
 More details about this functionality are provided [below](#split).

 We currently output all displacement results in units of pixels, force results in units of $\mu N$, velocity results in $\mu m/s$, tissue stress output in $MPa$, and time intervals with respect to frame number.
-We note that for calculating the pillar force and tissue stress, we follow the approach detailed in [this paper](https://www.pnas.org/doi/full/10.1073/pnas.0900174106)[4](#ref4), where the pillar is modeled as a cantilever.
+We note that for calculating the pillar force and tissue stress, we follow the approach detailed in [[4](#ref4)] and elaborated on [below](#compute_stress), where the pillar is modeled as a cantilever.
 We are aware that different setups may have different pillar geometries and we plan to accomodate for this variation, as the need arises, in future iterations of the software.

 ```bash
 from microbundlepillartrack import pillar_analysis as pa